jpeddicord/apprentice-idea/README.md

 * This theme works was created with IntelliJ's Darcula theme in mind.
 A "light" version is available that should work with the default color scheme.
 This theme isn't actually "light" in the typical sense, however.
 * Vim's color schemes for different languages are kind of bonkers.
 This is no fault of the Apprentice scheme -- it's the way Vim's syntax plugins identify different keywords.
 However, I've done my best to make languages look consistent in IntelliJ.
 * I've taken some extra design liberties in some languages where things just looked better when tweaked.
+This is largely because IntelliJ and Vim identify cetain language constructs differently.
 The original color palette has been preserved.

 ## supported languages